magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

     ```sql
     select * from flag where flag_code = 'products-feed-version';
     ```
-1. If the timestamp is older, you can either wait for the next cron run, or trigger it yourself using following command:
+1. If the timestamp is older, you can either wait for the next cron run, or trigger it yourself using the following command:
     ```bash
     bin/magento cron:run --group=catalog_data_exporter
     ```